 3. If Defendant pleads GUILTY, a check or money order in the amount reported as Total Due in item 28 as specified on the citation must be enclosed.
 Failure to remit the full amount may result in the issuance of a warrant for Defendant's arrest.

-4. Defendant's check or money order must be made payable to: Philadelphia Traffic Court.
+4. Defendant's check or money order must be made payable to: Philadelphia Municipal Court - Traffic Division.

 5. Place lower portion of citation along with a check or money order and mail to: